 While waiting for my favorite Lobster Club sandwich, The Rotunda served a complementary popover with strawberry butter instead of bread.
 As you slather strawberry butter on airy and fluffy warm popover, you will fall in love with it immediately and crave for more.

 What are Popovers?

 They are similar to English Yorkshire puddings.
 In the UK, Yorkshire puddings are usually served with roast meat and gravy and are a staple of the traditional British Sunday roast.
-Neiman Marcus shares this recipe in their cookbook as we as on the last page of the children’s menu in the restaurant.
+Neiman Marcus shares this recipe in their cookbook as well as on the last page of the children’s menu in the restaurant.
 When I discovered I could easily make these at home, I was overjoyed.

 Popovers – Irresistible!